DavidCEllis/ducktools-pytui/README.md

   * Supporting Conda would basically require a whole separate parallel set of commands
 * Manage `ducktools-pytui` specific runtimes
   * I don't want to add *yet another* place Python can be installed
-  * `ducktools-pytui` is intended to help manage tools and installs that already exist
+  * `ducktools-pytui` is intended to help manage the chaos of Python runtime installs and environments, not add a new dimension to it.